Gear61/Privacy-Policy/README.md

 **Changes to This Privacy Policy**

 We may update our privacy policy from time to time.
 Thus, we advise you to review this page periodically for any changes.
-We will notify you of any changes by posting the new privacypPolicy on this page.
+We will notify you of any changes by posting the new privacy policy on this page.
 Any changes are effective immediately after they are posted on this page.

 **Contact Us**